-The following risk matrix provides a visual representation of the relationship between the probability of failure and the consequence of failure for the assets within this asset category based on available inventory data.
-See Appendix I: Risk Rating Criteria Error!
-Reference source not found. for the criteria used to determine the risk rating of each asset.
+The following risk breakdown provides a visual representation of the risk ratings for the assets within this asset category based on available inventory data.
+See Appendix I: Risk Rating Criteria for the criteria used to determine the risk rating of each asset.

-Figure 18 Road Network Risk Matrix
+Figure 17 Road Network Risk Breakdown